 Sand Cat Facts

-21 Sand Cat Facts About These Cute Desert Warriors
+21 Sand Cat Facts About These Ferocious Desert Warriors

 With their soulful large eyes and small body, sand cats are super adorable creatures.
 They look like stockier versions of domestic cats, but the similarity ends with their looks.
 Sand cats are ferocious hunters that live in the hottest places on earth.

-You will find sand cats naturally occurring in arid ecosystems with flat or rolling terrains in Africa, the Arabian peninsula, and southwest and central Asia.
+You will find this cat species naturally occurring in arid ecosystems with flat or rolling terrains in Africa, the Arabian peninsula, and southwest and central Asia.
 While other wild cats pass through deserts, the sand cat lives permanently in the waterless areas of the desert.

-People rarely see sand cats in the wild, and their elusiveness is part of their allure.
+People rarely see these cats in the wild, and their elusiveness is part of their allure.
 This article shares 21 facts you would love to know about these super cute desert warriors.

 Sand Cat Closeup